 Does the spreading of urine cause unpleasant odors?

 This depends on the extent to which it is diluted with water.
-If a Separett Ejektortank is used, 1 liter of urine is mixed with 8 liters of water.
-This may result in a faint odor, but it will soon disappear.
 You can speed the process by adding more water or spreading the mixture at night or when it rains.

 Are flies a problem with Separett toilets?

 Problems with flies are uncommon with Separett toilets.
 However, flies may enter the toilet if you leave it for a week or so with the fan switched off and the container with solids still in place.
 The fan should always be operational.
 If flies do get into the toilet, change or empty the container, clean it thoroughly, and use fly spray on the toilet and container several times during the following week to remove any remaining larvae.
 Never add mulch, bark or any other organic matter to the solid waste holding area because it can contain larva which can develop problems with flies.